simon-ritchie/apysc/docstring_markdowns/apysc/_validation/string_validation.md

 ## `validate_string_type` function docstring

-Validate specified string's type is str.<hr>
+Validate a specified string's type is str.<hr>

 **[Parameters]**

 - `string`: String or str
-  - String to check.
+  - A string to check.
 - `additional_err_msg`: str, optional
   - An additional error message to display.